Quantum Monte Carlo study of the bond- and site-diluted transverse-field Ising model: Methods

 \subsection{Observables}

 Diagonal observables are measured by acting on the state $|\alpha \rangle$ and averaging over their eigenvalues during the simulation.
-The ordered and disordered phases in the phase diagrams of the models considered in this work can be distinguished by the $z$-magnetisation $m$.
+The ordered and disordered phases in the phase diagrams of the models considered in this work can be distinguished by the averaged $z$-magnetisation $m$ equilibrated to effectively $T=0$.
 Therefore, we mainly focus on determining moments of the $z$-magnetisation

-where $\langle \dots \rangle$ denotes the thermal average and $\langle \dots \rangle_{\mathrm{MC}}$ denotes the Monte Carlo average, \ie, the average of the observable sampled according to the weights $\pi(\beta, \omega)$.
+where $\langle \dots \rangle_{\mathrm{MC}}$ denotes the Monte Carlo average, \ie, the average of the observable sampled according to the weights $\pi(\beta, \omega)$.
 Additionally, we measure the local susceptibility to study the Griffiths phase close to the critical lines, which can be calculated by

-where $\sigma_{i, p}^z$ is the spin state measured at propagation step $p$ in the sequence iterating only over the $n$ non-trivial operators \cite{Sandvik2010}. \\ We further have to average over a large amount of disorder realisations in order to extract averaged quantities.
+where $\langle \dots \rangle$ is the thermal average and $\sigma_{i, p}^z$ is the spin state measured at propagation step $p$ in the sequence iterating only over the $n$ non-trivial operators \cite{Sandvik2010}. \\ We further have to average over a large amount of disorder realisations in order to extract averaged quantities.
 The disorder average is denoted by $\left[ \dots \right]$.
 We keep the number of Monte Carlo steps in our simulations as small as possible in favor of more disorder realisations in the same time.
 This is advantageous since the additional average over many disorder realisations compensates for the poor Monte Carlo averages of each single realisation \cite{Sandvik2002, Kraemer2024}.